ctenuta/subomatic/README.md

 # subomatic
-An OSX app to search and download movie subtitles!
+An OSX app to search and download movies subtitles!